Whimsy Stick

 Wait / Stay

-Before every single release — while the lure is actively moving
+Before every single release, while the lure is actively moving

-This is impulse control under real prey drive.
+Impulse control under real prey drive.
 Nothing else trains this the same way.

 Get It